DermNet provides Google Translate, a free machine translation service. Note that this may not provide an exact translation in all languages

 High doses of quinacrine, usually exceeding those used in dermatology, can cause more serious side effects.
 These side effects include corneal oedema (> 500 mg/days), neurological issues (1200 mg/days), liver toxicity, and aplastic anaemia [3].
 Although the latter has rarely been reported in doses of quinacrine < 300 mg/day, routine blood test monitoring is recommended.
 The aplastic anaemia is often preceded by a lichen planus-like rash.

-Quinacrine crosses into the placenta; therefore, should not be given to pregnant women, or women planning a pregnancy (see DermNet NZ's pages on Safety of medicines taken during pregnancy and on Lactation and the skin).
+Quinacrine crosses into the placenta; therefore, should not be given to pregnant women, or women planning a pregnancy (see DermNet's pages on Safety of medicines taken during pregnancy and on Lactation and medications used in dermatology).

 Quinacrine is excreted in small amounts in breast milk.
 Although problems have not been reported, its use during breastfeeding should be avoided if possible.